Manukau high-rise apartment block Lakewood Plaza evacuated: 500 out, water main bursts - NZ Herald

 "Our immediate focus was to secure alternative accommodation for all occupants while a full assessment was undertaken.
 All occupants and landlords have received regular progress updates and phone calls to answer questions from the Du Val Portfolio Management team."

-Repairs are well under way.
+Repairs are well underway.

 "We have prioritised urgent repairs to enable the majority of residents to safely return to Lakewood Plaza today.
 Damage was limited to a few apartments on the northern end of levels nine to 11.
 The remainder of the building was largely unaffected.
 We are working closely with consultants and contractors to undertake all repairs required.